 In preparing the financial statements, the Company makes assumptions, estimates and judgments that affect the amounts reported.
-The Company periodically evaluates its estimates and judgments that are most critical in nature, which are related to allowance for doubtful accounts, inventory reserves, goodwill and long-lived assets, purchase price allocation of acquisitions, vendor consideration, stock-based compensation and income taxes.
+The Company periodically evaluates its estimates and judgments that are most critical in nature, which are related to allowance for doubtful accounts, inventory reserves, goodwill, intangible assets, contingent consideration, purchase price allocation of acquisitions, vendor consideration and income taxes.
 Its estimates are based on historical experience and on its future expectations that the Company believes are reasonable.
 The combination of these factors forms the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results are likely to differ from our current estimates and those differences may be material.